K. ANN RENNINGER, Professor2

 Secondary Certification (Grades 7-12)

-The department offers secondary (7-12) teacher certification in biology, chemistry, citizenship, English, mathematics, physics, and social studies.
+The department offers secondary (7-12) teacher certification in biology, chemistry, citizenship, computer science, English, mathematics, physics, and social studies.
 The department also offers K-12 certification in French, German, Russian, or Spanish.
-Students must complete a major or special major in their area of certification.
+Students must complete required course work or a major or special major in their area of certification.
 Majors/special majors in history, economics, or political science receive secondary certification in either citizenship or social studies, and majors/special majors in psychology or sociology/anthropology receive secondary certification in social studies.

 - EDUC 014: Pedagogy and Power: Introduction to Education